Animal-Related College Degrees

 Zoology programs may focus on topics such as general zoology, marine biology, wildlife biology, ecology, behavior, nutrition, reproduction, cell biology, developmental biology, chemistry, physics, and statistics.

 Zoologists are qualified to work in zoos, in research positions, in wildlife conservation organizations, or related positions.

-Zoology degrees are offered at the University of Florida, Michigan State University, Auburn University, and NC State University among many others.
-Most schools also offer graduate-level study in the field of zoology to those who have completed an undergraduate degree in zoology or a closely related field (such as biology, animal science, etc).
+Zoology degrees are offered at the University of Florida, Michigan State University, Auburn University, and North Carolina State University, among many others.
+Most schools also offer graduate-level study in the field of zoology to those who have completed undergraduate degrees in zoology or a closely related field such as biology, animal science, etc.